CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/CONTRIBUTING.md

 Before contributing, please read the [code of conduct](https://github.com/CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/edit/master/CODE_OF_CONDUCT.md).

+##Making Changes

+- **Send Pull Requests to the `dev` branch.** All Pull Requests must be sent to the `dev` branch from your `feature` branch. `master` is the latest release and PRs to that branch will be closed.

+- **Ensure changes are jshint validated.** Our JSHint configuration file is provided in the repository and you should check against it before submitting.

+- **Only commit relevant changes.** Don't include changes that are not directly relevant to the fix you are making.
+The more focused a PR is, the faster it will get attention and be merged.
+Extra files changing only whitespace or trash files will likely get your PR closed.

 ## Milestones

 [GitHub Milestones][0] is the place to jump in and contribute to completing this project.
 This is a work in progress.
 We are still identifying and reaching Milestones.
 Your contributions toward meeting our Milestone goals are greatly appreciated.